cewing/codefellows_f2_python/source/session08.rst

 .. code-block:: ipython

     In [50]: with context(True):
-       ....:     print "in the context"
+       ....:     print(u"in the context")
-       ....:     raise RuntimeError("error raised")
+       ....:     raise RuntimeError(u"error raised")
     __init__ code here
     __enter__ code goes here
     in the context